-Evan's web and web-related design beginnings started in his bedroom in the family home, where having built his first computer, he taught himself HTML markup with the aid of an 'Idiot's Guide to HTML' book and a 30-day-free-trial piece of software.
+Evan's web and web-related design beginnings started in his bedroom in the family home where having built his first computer, he taught himself HTML markup with the aid of an 'Idiot's Guide to HTML' book and a 30-day-free-trial piece of software.
 Less than 30 days later, Evan had his own hand-coded website hosted on Geocities (those were the days).
 Evan's exposure to web 'design' per se came via formal education - in what was then called 'multimedia' (Dip. in Multimedia).
-He learned most however, while on-the-job in his first proper web design role (under the guidance of a senior designer who made him do all the work).
+He learned most however, while on-the-job.

 Evan's early work saw him designing microsites, email newsletters and banners.
-These days Evan Designs anything from static HTML sites, CMS sites, back-end heavy sites, those driven by multiple micro-services and complex multi-user permissions-based responsive web apps designed to work across small and large screen devices.
-He's worked both in-house for small and large companies, and for design and advertising agency-side environments.
-These have included working with different personalities, people and roles, at all levels of a given organisation, across static HTML sites, CMS sites, back-end-heavy sites and those driven by many micro-services.
+These days Evan Designs anything from static HTML sites, CMS sites, back-end heavy sites, those driven by multiple micro-services and complex multi-user permissions-based responsive web apps for small and large screen devices.
+He's worked both in-house for small and large companies and agency-side for creative and advertising agencies.
+His experience has seen him working with different personalities, people and roles at all levels of a given organisation.
+Evan's evolution to Product Designer (research + UX design + visual design) came about organically via way of his varied career.

 Currently, Evan runs OldWorld Creative Ltd. designing solutions for various clients.
-Most recently a UX-lead financial services solution for a large business and commercial banking client in London, as well as the purchase journey UX of a US-based ecommerce company.
+Most recently a UX-lead financial services transformation solution for a large business and commercial banking client in London, as well as the purchase journey UX of a US-based ecommerce company.

 - Financial services (commercial banking / business banking)